tmsvn/jauu-net/content/posts/2024-01-14-perf-power-statistics/index.md

 > - Part 2: Timer Module - Analyze timer relevant information
 > - Part 3: Governor Module - Possibilities for Governor analysis.

-The perf power analyzer script try to fill the gap between applications like powertop who provides high level insights about power management crucial characteristics and other extreme of a complete manual analysis of power relevant subsystems using raw tracepoints and co with the goal to power optimize sytems.
+The perf power analyzer try to fill the gap between applications like powertop who provides high level insights about power management and a raw tracepoint/kprobes based analysis to find the "power hogs".
+Where the former, powertop based analysis provides an rough first glimpse of where power is consumed, the later provides detailed information for the developer to optimize the system.
+The perf power analyzer eliminates a large part of the development required to discover the causes of inefficient power management practices.
+It also points to the causes, even if the upcoming experts do not yet have the necessary detailed knowledge.

-The following illustration shows one of the many ways of preparing and graphically displaying the data.
+The following "hello world" illustration shows one of the many analysis provided by perf power analyzer.
 Here, for example, task (userspace and kernel) wakeups per CPU core of an 32 core system are visualized.
 This analysis provides important information about the CPU utilization per core.
-But as already explained, this is one of many analyses that are available and explained in great detail in the article series.
+This is one of many analyses that are available and explained in great detail in the article series.

 [![desc](cover.png)](cover.png)

-The perf script extract the most relevant power management data from the kernel and present it in a module-specific and pre-processed form.
+Perf power analyzer extract the most relevant power management data from the kernel and process them module-specific.
 Additionally, the data created is explicitly designed to be passed on to further specialized analysis scripts in order to obtain more detailed and graphical analyses.
 Nevertheless, the majority of modules already provide a very detailed insight, just by looking at them, without you having to go any deeper.
 Many in-kernel details are abstracted away and simultanously provides the raw data for further analysis.

 Some analyses at this level require a deep understanding of the Linux Kernel and its processes - unfortunately, the script cannot compensate for this.